-At Tufts Medical Center and Floating Hospital for Children, we are closely following the spread of the respiratory disease COVID-19 that originated in Wuhan, China.
+At Tufts Medical Center and Tufts Children's Hospital, we are closely following the spread of the respiratory disease COVID-19 that originated in Wuhan, China.
 The situation, however, is changing rapidly.
 To ensure you have the latest information, click the links below:

 Due to COVID-19, we have changed our visitor policy.
 For adult patients, no visitors are allowed at this time.
 For pediatric patients, one immediate family member is allowed.
 We are sorry for the inconvenience.
 Our priority is the safety of all patient and staff.
 Learn more >